 1. Collagen formation

 Adequate intakes of Vitamin C is crucial in producing the amino acids that make up collagen within your body.
 Collagen is the most abundant protein in our bodies; it is located in our muscles, bones, skin, blood vessels and digestive system.
 This is why Vitamin C deficiency plays a factor in spontaneous bone fractures, and why consuming it on a regular basis plays an important role in controlling osteoporosis.
 Therefore, to maintain healthy skin, bones and optimal digestion, consuming Vitamin C is critical.
-I also suggest to my clients to regularly consume broths and gelatin as part of their dietary regime for even better results.

 2. Supports your immune system